Cremation Costs Lowest on the West Coast

 Consumers pay more despite more competition

-Slocum explains, “It is counter-intuitive, but easy to see it’s true when you remember that there’s a natural limit to the amount of business any funeral home can conduct, the number of deaths in the population.
-So unlike airline tickets or restaurant meals, each of us can only be a customer once at a funeral home.”
+The consumer group explains that though it is counter-intuitive, it is easy to see it is true when you remember there’s a natural limit to the amount of business any funeral home can conduct — the number of deaths in the population.
+So unlike airline tickets or restaurant meals, each of us can only be a customer once at a funeral home.

-Slocum says consumers end up paying higher markups for direct cremation or other funeral services willingly or because they don’t know what their options are.
-Slocum says it is a situation that invites pricing abuse.
+The FCA says consumers end up paying higher markups for direct cremation or other funeral services willingly or because they don’t know what their options are.
+The group says it is a situation that invites pricing abuse.